kleinfreund/reverse-iterable-array/README.md

 This allows starting iteration at a specific element in the array.

-An iterator containing the same pairs in reverse-insertion order can be obtained with `iteratorFor(index).reverse()`.
+An iterator containing the same pairs in reverse-insertion order can be obtained with `iteratorFor(index).reverseIterator()`.

 #### Syntax